fredjarlier/mpiMarkDup/README.md

 1) Fix a bug when pairs overlap 2 ranks <br />

+2) Fix a memory leak <br />

-2) TODO: now the major bottle neck is the computation of prime number for perfect hash table. <br />
+3) TODO: now the major bottle neck is the computation of prime number for perfect hash table. <br />
 		 we shall consider a list of prime number and select it according to the number of reads. <br />

 Release 1.0 from the 01/07/2019 <br />